-All 50 states, the District of Columbia, and the Department of Defense Schools participated in the 2009 mathematics assessment at grades 4 and 8.
-For the first time in 2009, grade 12 mathematics results are also available for 11 states that met the reporting criteria.
-References to "jurisdictions" in the results statements may include states, the District of Columbia, and/or Department of Defense Schools.
+All 50 states, the District of Columbia, and the Department of Defense Schools participated in the 2011 mathematics assessment at grades 4 and 8.
+References to "jurisdictions" in the results statements may include states, the District of Columbia, and Department of Defense Schools.

-Comparisons by Average Scale Scores
+Comparisons by Scale Scores

-Figures 2-A and 2-B compare Illinois' 2009 overall mathematics scale scores at grades 4 and 8 with those of public schools in the nation and all other participating states and jurisdictions.
-The different shadings indicate whether the average score of the nation (public), a state, or a jurisdiction was found to be higher than, lower than, or not significantly different from that of Illinois in the NAEP 2009 mathematics assessment.
+Figures 2-A and 2-B compare Illinois' 2011 overall mathematics scale scores at grades 4 and 8 with those of public schools in the nation and all other participating states and jurisdictions.
+The different shadings indicate whether the average score of the nation (public), a state, or a jurisdiction was found to be higher than, lower than, or not significantly different from that of Illinois in the NAEP 2011 mathematics assessment.